-Medical Spaces in Cultural and Social Studies, Architecture and Literature Transdisciplinary Perspectives
+Medical Spaces in Cultural Studies, Architecture, Literature: Transdisciplinary Perspectives

 Mid-Term Conference